Ape Escape (video game): Gameplay

-Ape Escape is a platform game that is viewed from a third-person perspective.
-Players traverse several different environments to advance through the game.
-For most of the game, players control Spike—a boy tasked with pursuing and capturing the apes across time, preventing them from rewriting history.
-Players use various gadgets to pursue and capture the apes, such as the Stun Club, used as an offensive measure against enemies, and the Time Net, used to capture apes and transport them to present day.
-More gadgets become available as players progress through the game.
-Players also control vehicles throughout the game, including a rubber raft, which allows travel over water, and the water net, which assists in traversing underwater.
-The game's controls are heavily centered around the analog sticks: the left stick is used to move players, while the right stick manipulates the various gadgets.
+Ape Escape is a platform and action-adventure game viewed from a third-person perspective.
+For most of the game, players control Spike, a boy tasked with pursuing and capturing the apes.
+To do so, players use gadgets such as the Stun Club against enemies and the Time Net to transport apes.
+More gadgets become available as players progress.
+Players also control vehicles like a rubber raft, which allows water travel, and the water net, which assists in underwater traversal.
+The controls are centered around the analog sticks: the left stick moves players, while the right manipulates gadgets.

 The apes are equipped with helmets, which feature a siren representing their alarm level: blue means relaxed, and unaware of the player characters' presence; yellow is alert; and red indicates fully alarmed, resulting in attempting to escape or becoming hostile.
 An ape's personality can also be determined by the colour of shorts: yellow is standard, light blue means timid, and red represents aggressive.
 Some apes are equipped with weaponry, allowing them to attack players, or binoculars that allow them to identify players from long distances.
 Players are required to capture a specific number of apes to clear a level; remaining apes can be captured upon revisiting the level.

-Should players take damage, they lose a life.
+When players take damage, they lose a life.
 Players can recharge their health by collecting cookies.
 Throughout the game, players can gather Specter Coins, which can be found in hidden locations in each stage.
 Collecting enough Specter Coins unlocks three bonus mini-games: Ski Kidz Racing, a skiing game in which players race against opponents; Galaxy Monkey, a shoot 'em up where players fight against aliens; and Specter Boxing, a boxing game where players dodge and punch using the analog sticks.